 (1) the property meets at least one of the following criteria:

 (A) the property is associated with events that have made a significant contribution to the broad patterns of our history, including importance to a particular cultural or ethnic group;

 (B) the property is associated with the lives of persons significant in our past;

 (C) the property embodies the distinctive characteristics of a type, period, or method of construction, represents the work of a master, possesses high artistic values, or represents a significant and distinguishable entity whose components may lack individual distinction;

 (D) the property has yielded, or may be likely to yield, information important in Texas culture or history;

 (2) the property retains integrity at the time of the nomination, as determined by the executive director of the commission; and

-(3) for buildings and structures only, the property must be listed in the National Register of Historic Places, either individually, or as a contributing property within a historic district.
+(3) the property must be listed in the National Register of Historic Places, either individually, or as a contributing property within a historic district.
 Contributing status may be determined by the Keeper of the National Register or the executive director of the commission.